melezhik/outthentic/README.md

 This is detailed explanation of how story runner compiles and then executes stories.

-Story_check script consequentially hits two phases when execute swat stories:
+Story_check script consequentially hits two phases when execute stories:

 - **Compilation phase** where stories are converted into Test::Harness format.
 - **Execution phase** where perl test files are recursively executed by prove.